 Read our blog to get the lowdown from our experts and go behind the scenes at Royal Museums Greenwich.

-Night sky highlights - February 2019
+Night sky highlights - September 2019

-Night sky highlights - January 2019
+Night sky highlights - August 2019

 Discover what to see in the night sky during August 2019, including the spectacular Perseid meteor shower.

 My dad is a diehard Union man and in his working life, was heavily involved in negotiations for better contracts for civic employees.
 Our family heard a lot about the discussions and the delicate balance of arguing for fair recompense and the importance of the union for the ‘working man’.
 In the case of the Mercantile Marine, the journal collection at the National Maritime Museum holds numerous copies of ‘The Seaman’ although the early copies have distinct titles.
 This publication records the activities and decisions surrounding the Merchant Navy and its workforce.